arnabganguly/HDInsightHBaseYCSB/YSCB.md

 ### 4. Run a write heavy workload in both clusters

-- Use the below command to initiate a write heavy workload
+ - Use the below command to initiate a write heavy workload with the below parameters
+ - List item

 ```
  bin/ycsb load hbase12 -P workloads/workloada -p table=usertable -p columnfamily=cf -p recordcount=1000000 -p threadcount=4 -cp /etc/hbase/conf -s | tee -a workloada.dat
  ```

 - To start lets run a write heavy workload to load 1 million rows into previously created HBase table.
 >  Ignore the warnings that you may see after submitting the command.